2023 Streamer Awards tickets: How and where to buy

 QTCinderella is hosting the Streamer Awards for a second time, and this time around, fans can come to the event to support their favorite creators.

 Taking place in the evening on March 11, the black tie event will allow fans an opportunity to attend.
-The event’s official website does not specify where exactly the show will be, but last year, it took place at The Fonda Theatre in Los Angeles.
+Tickets, which can be purchased on Live Nation, show that the event will take place at The Wiltern in L.A.
 The show will start at 7pm CT.

-Tickets to get inside the event are only available to Twitch Partners during a limited-time presale.
-The presale will last until Sunday at 2:00pm CT.
-At that point, the general public will be able to purchase the remaining tickets.
-The price of tickets is not yet available.
+Initially tickets to get inside the event were only available to Twitch Partners during a limited-time presale, but the became available to the public today.
+All tickets are in the Mezzanine and Loge, which are a balcony above the floor of the venue were presumably invited streamers will be sitting.
+The price of tickets range from $150-250.

 How to buy Streamer Awards tickets